dashbird/site/content/blog/exploring-lambda-limitations.md

 * Memory range is from 128 to 3008 MB.
 * Maximum execution timeout for a function is 15 minutes*.
 <br>
-Requests limitations by lambda:
+Requests limitations by Lambda:

 * Request and response (synchronous calls) body payload size can be up to to 6 MB.
 * Event request (asynchronous calls) body can be up to 128 KB.

-The reason for defining the limit of 50 MB is that you cannot upload your deployment package to lambda directly with size greater than the defined limit.
-Technically the limit can be much higher if you let your lambda function pull deployment package from S3.
-AWS S3 allows for deploying function code with substantially higher deployment package limit as compared to directly uploading to lambda or any other AWS service.
+The reason for defining the limit of 50 MB is that you cannot upload your deployment package to Lambda directly with size greater than the defined limit.
+Technically the limit can be much higher if you let your Lambda function pull deployment package from S3.
+AWS S3 allows for deploying function code with substantially higher deployment package limit as compared to directly uploading to Lambda or any other AWS service.
 As a matter of fact, most of the AWS service default limits can be raised by [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) support request.

 Still, it is a matter of doubt for many developers as to what is the actual limit.
 So to find an answer to that very question we are going to test by uploading deployment packages of different sizes.

 <h2>Deployment Packages</h2>
-We’ll be working with a Machine Learning model as our deployment package,§ creating a random data of specified size to test the limit with varying sizes.
+We’ll be working with a Machine Learning model as our deployment package, creating a random data of specified size to test the limit with varying sizes.
 We’ll test the following limits as described in the documentation:

 <strong>50 MB</strong>: Maximum deployment package size
 <strong>250 MB</strong>: Size of code/dependencies that you can zip into a deployment package (uncompressed .zip/.jar size)